dinhhn/teamlovelace/README.md

   <p align="center">
     The Map My Risk App improves social distancing
     <br />
-    by providing current and forecasted COVID-19 transmission rates of geographical areas,
+    by providing current and forecasted COVID-19 transmission rates of geographical areas
     <br />
-    so the user may plan activities to avoid high risk areas, thereby slowing the spread of the virus.
+    to help the user avoid high risk areas and to ultimately slow the spread of the virus.
     <br />
   </p>